rsimmonsjr/axiom/README.md

    channel is bounded, resulting in greater simplicity and an emphasis on good actor design.
 6. **Axiom should be kept as small as possible.** Axiom is the core of the actor model and should not be expanded to include everything possible for actors.
 That should be the job of libraries that extend Axiom.
-The library itself should be an example of _quantum programming_.
+Axiom itself should be an example of _quantum programming_.
 7. **The tests are the best place for examples.** The tests of Axiom will be extensive and well maintained and should be a resource for those wanting to use Axiom.
 They should not